 Once you have identified all of the organisation’s stakeholders you will want to establish the level of power and interest they have in and on the organisation.
-There are a couple of models and theories that can help you on your way and we will look at these in the next post.
+The next step would be to use the Mendelow Matrix to further categorise your stakeholders.

 Professional Academy's Strategic Marketing Theories Explained is a video series that explains marketing models in more detail.

 Watch the recording for Stakeholder Mapping to see CIM tutor, Professional Academy trainer and all-round marketing pro Peter Sumpton talk about the importance of knowing, grouping, and analysing your stakeholders.

 If you would like help referencing this blog, check out our Harvard Referencing Blog.